-Customer deposits are recorded for funds remitted by the Company's customers in advance of progress billings being completed.
+Customer deposits are recorded for funds remitted by the Company's customers in advance worked performed and a progress billing milestone being completed.

-Cash and Cash Equivalent
+Cash and Cash Equivalents

 The Company considers all highly liquid investments with an original maturity of three months or less to be cash equivalents.